Bioconductor/hubsingest/README.md

 ### Creating an Endpoint

 1. Navigate to the "Actions" tab
-2. Select the "Create Hub Endpoint" workflow
+2. Select the "Create Hub Ingest Endpoint" workflow
 3. Click "Run workflow"
 4. Fill in the parameters:
    - Username: Your username (must match the `S3KEY_<USERUSER>` secret)